 Q #5) Who are you going to report to?

-Also, read => Manual and Automation Testing interview questions
+Also Read => Manual and Automation Testing Interview Questions

 Category 2: Culture Related Questions

-Q #1) What is the dress code? – This might sound silly, but on my first day at a famous US-based clothing client place, I was the only one dressed in a business suit while the rest of them were in shorts and flip-flops.
+This might sound silly, but on my first day at a famous US-based clothing client’s place, I was the only one dressed in a business suit while the rest of them were in shorts and flip-flops.
 And yes, I suffered a whole day of being the odd ‘woman’ out.
-This could have been easily avoided.
+This could have been avoided easily.

-Q #2) What kind of work environment can we expect?
 Some places are more formal than others.
-Some are more serious than others.
-Some companies play music all day, at others even listening to music in your own MP3 player with earphones is considered rude.
-So, know the kind of place you are going to work at and see if it is a fit for you.
+Others are less serious than some.
+In some companies, playing music all day is allowed, while in others, listening to music with earphones is impolite.
+So, know the place you are going to work at and see if it is a fit for you.

-I once worked for a banking company that would not let in any devices with memory, Bluetooth or data services in them.
+I once worked for a banking company that would not let in any devices with memory, Bluetooth, or data services in them.
 I went through a whole year feeling like a juvenile delinquent who was refused a connection with the world.
 Good for me, it was a consulting engagement.

 Category 3: The Steps Following The Interview

-Q #1) What are the next steps in this interview process? – This question will let you know if there is going to be another round of an interview or if it’s the decision time.
+This question will let you know if there is going to be another round of an interview or if it’s the decision time.
 This will avoid surprises.

-Q #2) When am I expected to start?
 This is very important if you are interviewing for a position that requires relocation or providing notice to your previous employer.
 It always helps to be informed.

-Q #3) Is there something you need from me, (like my references or any other documentation) before we move to the next step?
-This will give you an idea of whether the interview was a success or not.
+Q #3) Is there anything you need from me (like my references or any other documentation) before we move to the next step?

 In addition to these, you could ask about: